VazkiiMods/Patchouli/docs/patchouli-basics/page-types.md

 * **recipe2** (String)

 The second recipe you want to show.
-See "recipe" above for format.
+See `recipe` above for format.
 Displaying two recipes is optional.

 * **title** (String)